What are the advantages of publishing with New Voices in Japanese Studies?

-- Honours graduates, in or from Australia or New Zealand
+- Honours graduates, in or from Australia or New Zealand, OR

-- Master graduates, in or from Australia or New Zealand
+- Master graduates, in or from Australia or New Zealand, OR

-- PhD candidates, in or from Australia and New Zealand
+- PhD candidates, in or from Australia and New Zealand, OR

-- New PhD graduates (within 1 year of graduation), in or from Australia and New Zealand
+- New PhD graduates (within 1 year of graduation), in or from Australia and New Zealand, OR

-- Based any discipline with a research focus on Japan
+- Based in the humanities or social sciences, with a focus on Japan

 How can I find out about Calls for Papers or new volumes?